candy-lang/candy/language/language.md

 ### 13.1.
 Differentiate between immutable list & immutable view

 - just provide an immutable trait, since anybody could still implement an immutable list trait on a mutable one

+## 14. Ideas for the future

+- allow dependencies in default parameter values in any order, as long as these dependencies form a DAG (i.e., they don't contain any cycles)
+- syntactic sugar for the `As<T>` trait
+- `.=` operator (e.g., `email .= trim()` means `email = email.trim()`)
+- allow values (not only types) as type arguments
+  - this would enable parameter names as part of function signatures as well
+- pre-/postcondition for functions: possibly with a similar syntax to Kotlin's contracts
+- secondary constructors
+- module aliases in imports
+- `impl` directly in `class`
+- cross-boundary lazy
+- write-only property (`let settable onlyWriteable: Int`)
+- named, factory and delegating constructors